-I spend a substantial amount of my practice on employment law issues, including workplace training on sexual harassment, discrimination and workplace violence.
-One question that frequently comes up during the training sessions is whether employees have freedom of speech in the workplace.
+One question that frequently comes up during a discussion of employment law issues is whether employees have freedom of speech in the workplace.
 The answer depends on whether the employer is a public or private entity, the type of speech involved, and the employee’s position.

 No Constitutional Freedom of Speech in the Private Sector

 Employees in the public sector – who work for governmental entities – have First Amendment rights in the workplace, subject to certain restrictions.
 The case law that has developed over time regarding First Amendment rights in the workplace has come from the public sector, as the government is directly affecting employees in public sector cases.
-There are no Washington cases that this author is aware of where freedom of speech has been protected under the First Amendment in private sector workplaces.
+Private citizens do not enjoy the same protections.

 Other Freedom of Speech Issues in the Private Sector

 Employees who work in the private-sector do not, as a rule, have First Amendment protection for their speech in the workplace.
 On one level, a private sector employer could take the absence of a direct First Amendment right as providing free rein to discipline, terminate or retaliate against employees for their speech in the workplace.
 Before doing so, however, the private sector employer should take into account the effect of the anti-discrimination laws such as Title VII, RCW 49.60 (the Washington Laws Against Discrimination or “WLAD”), whistle blower laws, and various local laws.